nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 </tbody>
 </table>

+The two above plots show the number of CPUs vs time and the Log2 of the CPUs vs time.
+The reason we have both is that it can often be easier to see the inflection point on the Log2 graph when the speed up from increasing the number of CPUs start to level off.

 As we can see, increasing the number of CPU cores doesn't linearly increase the job's speed.
 This non-linear speed-up is called Amdahl's Law, and reflects the fact that there is a fixed part of the computation